Written by Alexander Ang

 What about red color?
 What brand comes to your mind?

-Use your brand color inside your email copy, or at least hyperlink with the brand color, to project consistency, showcase your professionalism, and enhance the overall brand recall impression.
+So, use your brand color inside your email copy, or at least hyperlink with the brand color, to project consistency, showcase your professionalism, and enhance the overall brand recall impression.

 Keep the logo size below 100KB, with 150-250 pixels.